codeheaven-io/codeheaven.io/_posts/2015-07-15-how-to-use-axios-as-your-http-client.markdown

 ## Performing Multiple Requests simultaneously

 To execute multiple requests in parallel, simply provide an array argument to `axios.all`.
-When both requests are complete, you'll receive an array containing the response objects in the same order they were sent.
+When all requests are complete, you'll receive an array containing the response objects in the same order they were sent.
 Alternatively you can use `axios.spread` to spread the array into multiple arguments.
 Spread is preferred since dealing with array indexes could be misleading.

 ```js
 // Requests will be executed in parallel...